Do I need a witness for my documents?

 A common place to find witnesses is at locations where you notarize your documents, such as UPS Stores.

-For documents that do not require a notarization, consider asking neighbors, coworkers, or friends who are not included in your Estate Plan to serve as witnesses.
+Many people also consider asking neighbors, coworkers, or friends who are not included in your Estate Plan to serve as witnesses.

 Who should not be a witness?